MSUSEL/reu-2023-snort/README.md

 1. After installing Snort 3.1.63.0 or a later version, install the community ruleset from the official Snort website.
 2. Navigate to */usr/local/etc* and create a new directory called rules.
 3. From the community ruleset, move the document titled *snort3-community.rules* into the new rules folder.
-4. Using the command *touch local.rules*, create a document to create your own Snort rules.
+4. Using the command *touch local.rules*, create a document to use your own Snort rules.
 This can be used to test your Snort configuration and make sure it is working.
 5. By default, Snort configuration files should be located in */usr/local/etc/snort*.
 Navigate to this folder and open *snort_defaults.lua* in a text editor.
 6. Set the variable $RULE_PATH to */usr/local/etc/rules/* for easy access to these files.
-7. Now open *snort.lua*.
+7. Open *snort.lua* in a text editor.
 8. Set the variable $HOME_NET to the IP address of your computer on the docker0 network.
 This is typically *172.17.0.1*.
+9. In section 5 under 'ips', add the lines *variables = default_variables,
+                                            rules = [[
+                                            include $RULE_PATH/snort3-community.rules
+                                            include $RULE_PATH/local.rules
+                                            ]]
-9. In section 7, uncomment the line with text *alert_fast = {}*.
+11. In section 7, uncomment the line with text *alert_fast = {}*.
-10. Between the brackets, add lines *file = true, packet = false, limit = 10,*.
+12. Between the brackets, add lines *file = true, packet = false, limit = 10,*.
-11.
-12.
+13.
+14.

 ### Benign Video
 1. Download the file Dockerfile and the folder web-server into a directory and open a terminal window in this directory.